A nurse assistant helps with the routine care and treatment of persons who are sick, disabled, or infirm.

 The Certified Nurse Assistant Training course (NA 101) prepares students to administer patient care as a member of a nursing team in hospitals, nursing homes, home health agencies, and other extended care facilities.
 Students who successfully complete NA 101 are eligible to receive the Nurse Assistant Certificate of Completion, NU 400.

 The NA 101 course follows the curriculum required by the Illinois Department of Public Health (IDPH).
-Some of the topics include: the roles and responsibilities of a nurse assistant; HIPAA laws; how to prevent infection/promote safety; transfers; assisting with activities of daily living, such as bathing, dressing, and feeding; specimen collection; how to care for a person with Alzheimer’s Disease or related dementias.Spring 2021 Class Schedule
+Some of the topics include: the roles and responsibilities of a nurse assistant; HIPAA laws; how to prevent infection/promote safety; transfers; assisting with activities of daily living, such as bathing, dressing, and feeding; specimen collection; how to care for a person with Alzheimer’s Disease or related dementias.Summer 2021 Class Schedule

 What is Unique About Our Program?